Arsalan7861/Dormitory-Registeration-System/README.md

-# Dormitory Registeration System Project for Dormitory's Office
+# Dormitory Registeration System Project for Dormitory's Office\n
 Things that are needed to have for running the project:
 1- .NET framework 4.7.2
 2- Microsoft SQL Server Management Studio